 Despite being so lightweight and portable, this Sea Eagle kayak is a great choice for adventurers who want to bring their doggy along with them.
 It holds up to 500lbs, so it will easily fit you and a sizable pooch without affecting the stability of the construction.

-The Sea Eagle is quick and simple to inflate, managing to be out on the water in just 6 minutes so you won’t have your over-eager dog whining beside you whilst you pump it up.
+The Sea Eagle is quick and simple to inflate, managing to be out on the water in just 6 minutes so you won’t have your over-eager dog whining beside you while you pump it up.

 The two skegs implemented on the bottom of the design provide improvised tracking so you can go faster and further without having to put too much effort into paddling.